Victoriano Huerta: Exile, late life and death

 José C. Delgado, Victoriano Huerta and Abraham F. Ratner.

 Huerta went into exile, first traveling to Kingston, Jamaica, aboard the German cruiser SMS Dresden.
 From there he moved to the United Kingdom, then Spain, finally arriving in the United States in April 1915.

 While in the US he negotiated with Captain Franz von Rintelen of German Navy Intelligence for money to purchase weapons and arrange U-boat landings to provide support, while offering (perhaps as a bargaining chip) to make war on the US, which Germany hoped would end munitions supplies to the Allies.
 Their meetings, held at the Manhattan Hotel (as well as another New York hotel, "probably the Holland House" at Fifth Avenue and 30th Street), were observed by Secret Servicemen, and von Rintelen's telephone conversations were routinely intercepted and recorded.

-Huerta traveled from New York by train to Newman, New Mexico (25 mi from the border), where he was to be met by General Pascual Orozco and some well-armed Mexican supporters.
+On 27 June 1915, Huerta traveled from New York by train to Newman, New Mexico (25 mi from the border), where he was to be met by General Pascual Orozco and some well-armed Mexican supporters.
 However, a US Army colonel with 25 soldiers and two deputy US marshals intervened and arrested him as he left the train, on a charge of sedition.
+On the same day he was released on bail, but after the flight of his compagnon Pascual Orozco he was arrested again on 3 July.
 The German-initiated plan for Huerta to regain the Mexican presidency through a coup d'état was foiled.
-After some time in a US Army prison at Fort Bliss he was released on bail, but remained under house arrest due to risk of flight to Mexico.
-A day after, he attended a dinner at Fort Bliss.
-Later he was returned to jail, and while so confined died, perhaps of cirrhosis of the liver or possibly of cancer.
+On 5 November he was released on bail from Fort Bliss, but remained under house arrest due to risk of flight to Mexico.
+On 8 December he was returned to jail (until 3 January), and while so confined died, perhaps of cirrhosis of the liver or possibly of cancer.
 While the main symptom was yellow jaundice, poisoning by the US was widely suspected.
 In The Dark Invader (published 1933), Captain von Rintelen wrote that he had heard that Huerta was poisoned by his cook; but that he had never found out the truth.